w3c/wot-thing-description/proposals/initial-connection/README.md

    2. `"schema"`
    3. `"connection"`
    4. `"form"`
-4. When a field, such as `"security"`, `"schema"`, `"connection"`, `"form"`, references a definition, that definition MUST exist in the root level in the respective category.
-E.g., the value of `"security"` (when not an object) must be in the `"securityDefinitions"` in the root level.
+4. When a field — such as `"security"`, `"schema"`, `"connection"`, or `"form"` — references a definition, that definition MUST exist in the root level in the respective category; e.g., the value of `"security"` (when not an object) must be in the `"securityDefinitions"` in the root level.

 ## Algorithm

 TODO: Discuss flattening, normalization and canonicalization algorithm should take the connection

 1. Each TD form MUST be expanded before using its information in a protocol driver.
-In other words, it is not required to expand TD upon receiving it.
+However, it is not required that TDs be expanded upon receipt.
 2. If a term is available in a form and is also available in a definition, the value in the form MUST be used.
 In other words, local definitions have priority over global definitions, making it possible to overwrite when needed.
 3. Even if all necessary terms are defined in a form, if there is a link to a reference, the TD MUST be expanded.
-This is required to guarantee that all protocol related terms are available in a form.
+This is required to guarantee that all protocol-related terms are available in a form.

 To expand the form in an affordance:

-- Check if there is a `connection` or a `form` available.
-If neither is present, check if there is a top-level `connection` or a `form` available.
+- Check whether there is a `connection` or `form` available.
+If neither is present, check whether there is a top-level `connection` or `form` available.
 If neither is present, this form SHOULD be complete and can be used in a binding driver.

 ## Examples